-8 Best Workouts For Women With ADHD
+8 Best Workouts for Women with ADHD

-Though it’s common knowledge that regular exercise is good for us, affecting everything from our weight to our cholesterol to our mood, for ADHDers, exercise is even more beneficial.
+Though it’s common knowledge that regular exercise is good for us, affecting everything from our weight to our cholesterol to our mood, for individuals with ADHD, exercise is even more beneficial.
 Working out can act as supplemental treatment for women struggling with ADHD, increasing the neurotransmitters dopamine and norepinephrine to engage the brain, reducing irritability and enhancing focus.1 Discover the eight best workouts for ADHD as well as exercise tips to help you find your ideal routine.

-Why Exercise Is So Important
+Why Exercise is So Important

 Beyond the physical benefits of exercise, from improving cardiovascular function to toning muscles, exercise can also have positive effects on the brain, transforming physical exercises into mental exercises for ADHD.
 According to Amelia Russo-Neustadt, a neuroscientist and psychiatrist at California State University, exercise can help people with ADHD refrain from startling and overreacting by balancing norepinephrine in the brain stem’s arousal center.2 She also says this can reduce irritability, a common ADHD trait.
 Other positive effects of exercise researchers have found include: